How do you create a business differentiation strategy?

 What do or other customers not like about your competitors?

 Are they too expensive?
 Too transactional?
 Too slow?
-Not ethical enough (ethical considerations can definitely be a factor in the marketplace)?
+Not ethical enough (ethical considerations can definitely be a factor in the marketplace and increase customer loyalty)?

 For instance: “While I like the scarves my competitors produce, I don’t like their ‘fast fashion’ approach and that they manufacture their products in sweatshops."

 In the case of Cursed, a potential answer to that question could be: "What I don't like about other shows and movies about the Arthurian legend is that women don't play a significant role."